PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

   npx shadcn-ui@latest add card label input
 ```

-Now that we installed our components, let's navigate to `app/(auth)/signin/page.tsx` and import and add our newly created `SigninForm` component.
+Now that we have installed our components, let's navigate to `app/(auth)/signin/page.tsx` and import and add our newly created `SigninForm` component.

 The final code should look like the following.